-A rolling budget is a budget that is continually updated to add a new budget period as the most recent budget period is completed.
+A rolling budget is continually updated to add a new budget period as the most recent budget period is completed.
 Thus, the rolling budget involves the incremental extension of the existing budget model.
+By doing so, a business always has a budget that extends one year into the future.

 A rolling budget calls for considerably more management attention than is the case when a company produces a one-year static budget, since some budgeting activities must now be repeated every month.
 In addition, if a company uses participative budgeting to create its budgets on a rolling basis, the total employee time used over the course of a year is substantial.
 Consequently, it is best to adopt a leaner approach to a rolling budget, with fewer people involved in the process.